 Today board our feluccas to spend the day out on the river and a night under the stars.
 All meals are provided by our Nubian crew.
 Drinks, including beer, wine, water and soft drinks are available for you to purchase.
 Feluccas are very basic traditional Nile sailboats and make for an extremely relaxing and enjoyable way to travel down the river.
 You sleep on the deck of the boat (mattresses and blankets are provided, but if you prefer something between you and the blankets, you will need a sleep sheet/sleeping bag liner of your own).
 Please note that the Felucca itself does not have toilets or showers, however we will have access to a private support boat, travelling in close proximity to our Felucca.
 This support boat is equipped with toilets and a shower (please bring a towel) and and an area to eat your meals, leaving you stress free to enjoy this tranquil and traditional experience on the Nile.
 Overnight on board our felucca.

 Our felucca journey concludes at the town of Kom Ombo where we visit the famous Kom Ombo Temple.
 In a scenic location, right on the banks of the Nile, Kom Ombo was dedicated to the Crocodile God and you can still view the remains of an ancient mummified crocodile, which was worshipped here thousands of years ago.
 We travel by private bus to Luxor, stopping on route at the town of Edfu to explore it's fascinating temple.
 In the middle of a bustling village, Edfu Temple is the most completely preserved temple in all of Egypt.
 On arrival in Luxor this afternoon, we check-in to our hotel and the remainder of the afternoon is yours to explore.
 Why not hire a horse and carriage (calèche) and take yourself off for an orientation tour.
 Perhaps take a wander through the bazaar or just relax at a cafe with a small, strong local coffee.
 On Day 7 it's time to cross to the West Bank and travel by "Egyptian Mercedes", otherwise known as a donkey!
 Be amazed at the mammoth eighteen-metre high Colossi of Memnon, which are all that remain of an ancient temple.
 Descend down the narrow rock-hewn corridors and experience the magnificent decoration and design of the tombs of the Pharaohs at the Valley of the Kings.
 Testament to the power of the queens in ancient Egypt, the impressive Funerary Temple of Queen Hatshepsut seems to rise out of the surrounding limestone outcrops.
 Enjoy your free time, exploring all Luxor has to offer.
 Karnak Temple was the centre of all religious life in ancient Egypt.
 Built and extended by successive generations of rulers, you can't help but be awed by the massive columns and painted hieroglyphs.
 Luxor temple, located near the Nile and right in the centre of downtown Luxor is spectacularly lit in the evenings and well worth a visit.
 Choose to learn all there is to know about the ancient art of embalming by exploring the world's only Mummification Museum, and the small but beautifully presented Luxor Museum, is also well worth a visit.
+Included visit to a Planeterra-supported library and community education centre.
+Planeterra established a the Planeterra Foundation Community Library and youth program in the village of El Tod, just outside of Luxor, Egypt.
+While El Tod is very close to the hustle and bustle of Luxor’s busy tourism trade, its residents were not benefitting from tourism.
+This project provides early childhood education at a very low cost for local people, as well as adult literacy classes.
+The Luxor Education Centre is open for G Adventures passengers to visit during their trips.
+If you are visiting and would like to bring a donation, this project is always accepting books in both English and Arabic to expand their library. *If you have pre-booked the Valley of the Kings Hot Air Balloon Ride you will be flying on Day 7.
 Estimated Travel Time: Kom Ombo to Luxor, 4 hrs (private van)

 Today is a full travel day.
 After an early breakfast we will transfer by private minibus to Dakhla where we spend tonight.
 Dakhla is one of the five oases situated in the Western Desert and is considered to be one of the most beautiful.
 It has a population of approximately 70,000 people spread out over 14 different villages, each with individual local identities and traditions.
 Wander the narrow alleyways of the atmospheric ancient mud citadel or head off on camel back and watch the sunset over the dunes.
 You might choose to sooth your travel weary bones with a soak in one of the local hot springs.
 Overnight in Dakhla.
 Estimated Travel Time: Luxor to Dakhla, 8 hrs (private van)